Newsletter

 When Jeff Currie says that $4 or $5 gasoline is not a problem because the economy is strong, I’m sure he’s right for Goldman Sachs’ clients.
 I doubt he talks to the second economy in the UK where he works.
 I wonder if his company isn’t already shorting oil.

-Read More2020 has been the most tumultuous year for oil markets and prices of my career.
+Read More about Art Berman Newsletter: March 2021 (2021-2)2020 has been the most tumultuous year for oil markets and prices of my career.
 Despite that, my calls have been quite accurate.

 - 1